intel/libipt/doc/howto_build.md

                         Defaults to the empty string.

-### Dependencies

-In order to build ptxed, the location of the XED library and the XED header files must be specified.

-    XED_INCLUDE         Path to the directory containing the XED header files.

-    XED_LIBDIR          Path to the directory containing the XED library.

-When using XED from a PIN distribution, the respective directories are located in `extras/xed2-<arch>/`.

 ## Building on Linux``*`` and OS X``*``

 We recommend out-of-tree builds.
 Start by creating the destination directory